Shubhiey/ScrapingNewsSites/README.md

    ##### - Hindustan Times
    ##### - Yahoo News

-   The data set has currently 9.8K rows, but it can vary between 9.5K-11K rows based on the content available on these websites at the time you run the python code.
+   The data set has currently around 10,000(9.96K) rows, but it can vary between 9.5K-11K rows based on the content available on these websites at the time you run the python code.
 This news was collected only on a single day, and you can obviously get more data by running the python code for more number of days and keep appending the data generated.

 ## The Code